Best Highland Cities In Mexico for Retirement

 So, what makes this area so attractive?

 According to several sources, National Geographic classified Ajijic as the 2nd best weather in the world.
-(2nd only to Athens, Greece) And that’s because the lake sits at about 5,000 ft above sea level so there is virtually no humidity.
-And because Ajijic and the Lake Chapala area are surrounded by mountains it is protected from high winds.
+(2nd only to Athens, Greece) That’s because the lake sits about 5,000 feet above sea level, so there is virtually no humidity.
+And because Ajijic and the Lake Chapala area are surrounded by mountains, they are protected from high winds.
 That makes the weather very pleasant at about 74 degrees most of the year.
 The tail end of the spring is the hottest time of the year in Ajijic.
-But the weather is still very comfortable with temperatures ranging between 80-90 degrees during the day.
+But the weather is still very comfortable, with temperatures ranging between 80-90 degrees during the day.

 You can see why this is the #1 town to retire in Mexico.